marciomdsilva/dotfiles/README.md

 5. Click on "New SSH Key"

-6. Change the origin to use SSH instead of HTTPS
+6. Change the origin to use SSH instead of HTTPS (if needed)

 ```sh
 dotfiles remote set-url origin git@github.com:marciomdsilva/dotfiles.git